-I Credit.
-This course helps students develop basic journalistic skills needed to create the school's year-book.
+1 Credit.
+This course helps students develop basic journalistic skills needed to create the school's yearbook.
 Throughout the year students learn brainstorming and content development skills to cover activities and events appropriately for our school; develop their writing skills to effectively tell the story of the school year; learn and practice concepts of basic layout design and the basics of digital photography.
 Students are responsible for applying all skills to produce the school's yearbook using a web-based desktop publishing program.
 This course requires students to obtain material for production.
 Attendance at student activities and sporting events off-campus and during non-school hours is required for coverage, failure to attend will affect student grade.
 Students are responsible for arranging transportation to and from these events.
-Prerequisite: Sophomore, junior or senior standing.
-Students interested in joining the Yearbook staff should contact Mrs. Ashman, naashman@ksbe.edu.